-Main Street Veterinary Hospital and Dental Clinic is proud to offer advanced dental care to pets.
-We provide free dental consultations to our clients and are happy to give you a tour of our dental suite.
-All dental cleanings performed at Main Street Veterinary Hospital and Dental Clinic include digital dental X-rays and tooth-by-tooth assessments by our board-certified veterinary dentist.
-Pets anesthetized for dental procedures, are constantly monitored by a doctor and trained surgery technician.
-Because your pet's comfort is of the utmost importance to us, we offer safe and effective pain management, including local anesthesia to numb your pet's mouth if necessary.
+Main Street Veterinary Hospital and Dental Clinic is proud to offer advanced dental care for pets.
+All dental cleanings performed at Main Street Veterinary Hospital and Dental Clinic include digital dental x-rays and tooth-by-tooth assessments.
+Pets anesthetized for dental procedures are constantly monitored by a doctor and trained surgery technician.
+Because your pet's comfort is of the utmost importance to us, we offer safe and effective pain management, including local anesthesia to numb your pet's mouth, if necessary.
 Should your pet have damaged or diseased teeth, rest assured that extraction is not the only option.

 Other dental services offered by Main Street Veterinary Hospital and Dental Clinic include:

 - Digital dental radiography (x-rays)

 - Care for oral fractures and oral emergencies

 - Complete Assessment and Dental Cleaning